-See how to set up flexible work arrangements and use our templates to ensure your business stays on track.
+Visit our page on how to set up flexible work arrangements, and use our templates below to ensure your business stays on track.

 Share options for your employees

-Share options give employees a real stake in the business and help motivate them to improve its performance.
+Share options give employees a real stake in the business and helps motivate them to improve its performance.